-- Ukiri – grass (mainly spinifex, or spherical green communities or blue-gray grasses, being the hallmark of the continent)
+- Ukiri – grass (mainly spinifex, or spherical green communities or blue-gray grasses, is the hallmark of the continent)

-In Uluru-Kata Tjuta there are also 7 species of bats, as many as 73 species of reptiles (including warans, e.g. perentie (Varanus giganteus)), 178 species of birds and 4 species of frogs.
+In Uluru-Kata Tjuta there are also 7 species of bats, as many as 73 species of reptiles (including monitor lizards, e.g. perentie (Varanus giganteus)), 178 species of birds and 4 species of frogs.

 Alien species of mammals include: home mouse, domestic cat, domestic dog, rabbits (representatives of the family of Leporidae), fox and … camel.
 They are responsible for the reduction of Australian vegetation, therefore the park authorities prohibit the introduction of any domestic animals, except for guide dogs, or allow them to show special permission granted by the director of national parks.